imagej/imagej.github.io/pages/Sholl_Analysis.md

   - <span id="Restrict"></span>**Restrict analysis to
-    hemicircle/hemisphere** <sup> </sup>This option is only available when an orthogonal radius has been created (by holding  while using the <span style="border-bottom:1px dotted #ccc;">Straight Line
+    hemicircle/hemisphere** <sup> </sup>This option is only available when an orthogonal radius has been created (by holding {% include key content="Shift" %} while using the
+    <span style="border-bottom:1px dotted #ccc;">Straight Line Selection
-    Selection Tool</span>).
+    Tool</span>).
 It can be used to limit the analysis to sub-compartments of the arbor.

 **N.B.** For horizontal lines, this option instructs the algorithm to